Skip to content

 Not only that, thanks to Bridgy Fed, Bluesky expands and (hopefully) improves the "fairly big world" experience for people and instances that want Bluesky as part of their fediverse – just as Threads, Flipboard, expand and (hopefully) improve the experience for people and instances who want that as their fediverses.
 And Bluesky's community mechanisms potentially complement current Fediverse mechanisms, so the combination could potentially get even better.

 And it's important to keep in mind that microblogging is only one aspect of today's Fediverse.
-PeerTube is a viable YouTube alternative; check out DAIR Institute's Peertube page, with videos of their Data Workers Inquiry and Mystery AI Hype Theater 3000 for an example of what you can find there.
+A lot of good stuff is happening in the fediverses! has a bunch of current examples, including DAIR Institute's Peertube page (with videos of their Data Workers Inquiry and Mystery AI Hype Theater 3000 for an example of what you can find there) and The Website League, a very innovative new approach to community that's completely different than Blacksky's approach.
+And that's only the tip of the iceberg.
 Pixelfed (images) and Mobilizon (events) continue to improve.
 So does the "Threadiverse" (federated forums, blogs, link aggregators, and other threaded discussion).
 The list goes on ...

 The ATmosphere is already starting to develop non-microblogging platform, and the influx of energy and talent from Brazil is likely to accelerate significantly.
-We'll see how things play out but it's likely that the ATmosphere will be a better platform for building "big world" social networks, with Fediverse software better for people who prefer a networked communities approach with a fairly big world.
+We'll see how things play out but it's likely that the ATmosphere will be a better platform for building "big world" social networks, with ActivityPub Fediverse software better for people who prefer a networked communities approach with a fairly big world.
+Time will tell.

 As Michael Foster says in Brazil, Bluesky & the Fediverse, Bluesky's emergence "means we can move on to something bigger and better."
 Citing Molly White's We can have a different web, Foster also suggests that "Fediverse 2.0" needs to get beyond "people vs protocols" to also focus on politics.
 Commenting on Foster's post in Fediverso 2.0: o fenômeno político que desponta no Brasil, José Murilo writes